nablarch/nablarch-document/en/application_framework/application_framework/libraries/validation/bean_validation.rst

 Configuration for using Bean Validation in web application See :ref:`bean_validation-web_application`

+Configuration for using Bean Validation in RESTful web service See :ref:`bean_validation-restful_web_service`

 Define the error message for validation error
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 As explained in :ref:`bean_validation-configuration`, message during an error is built using :ref:`message` by default.